The Inversion of the Truth: What is the “Gospel”?

 In short: The Black Hebrew Israelite movement is a flesh-based identity cult that trades the glorious freedom of the Sons of God for the yoke of Mosaic slavery.
 They preach a gospel of anger, exclusion, and law, completely missing the mystery revealed to Paul: that the nations are now joint-heirs and members of the same Body, unrelated to bloodline or earthly heritage.

-Many will be declaring to Me in that day, `Lord!
+Matthew 7:22-23 (CLV):Many will be declaring to Me in that day, `Lord!
 Lord!
 Was it not in Your name that we prophesy, and in Your name cast out demons, and in Your name do many powerful deeds?’

 And then shall I be avowing to them that `I never knew you!
 Depart from Me, workers of lawlessness!’”

 Jesus did not motivate people through fear of abandonment.
 He revealed the Father as already present, already loving, already giving life.
-His call to repentance was not a threat, but an invitation to see differently, to turn from dead ways of thinking toward life.
-Wherever fear replaces love as the driving force, the message may use Jesus’ name, but it does not carry His spirit.
+His call to repentance was not a threat, but an invitation to see differently about how to live, to turn from dead ways of believing who God was assumed to be, and to now realize that He has loved them all along, and has a mighty promise to be fulfilled to each and every person through His Son, Christ Jesus.

-Christianity is thee largest religion on planet earth.
-Atheists, Agnostics, and every other religious outfit (Judaism, Islam, Buddhism, Hinduism, etc.) Does not speak Jesus’ name according to their worship.
-Now, allow that to sink in
+Christianity is the largest religion on planet earth.
+Atheists, Agnostics, and every other religious outfit (Judaism, Islam, Buddhism, Hinduism, etc.) do not speak Jesus’ name according to their worship.

-“Enter through the cramped gate, for broad is the gate and spacious is the way which is leading away into destruction, and many are those entering through it.
+Matthew 7:13-14 (CLV): “Enter through the cramped gate, for broad is the gate and spacious is the way which is leading away into destruction, and many are those entering through it.
 Yet what a cramped gate and narrowed way is the one leading away into life, and few are those who are finding it.”

 Jesus did not come to scare people into obedience.
 He came to show them who God truly is.
 And when that goodness is seen clearly, fear loses its power.
-And the truth is what truly sets you free!
+And the loving truth is what truly sets you free!

 Discover more from Reconciliated Truths